Wizcorp/node-pivotal/README.md

 You can also retrieve the token initially by using the pivotal.getToken function

+## Contributing

+When making changes to the library, please run `make doc` before submitting pull requests.

 ## For more information:

 - [PivotalTracker API v3 Documentation](https://www.pivotaltracker.com/help/api?version=v3 "PivotalTracker")